toddheasley/toddheasley.github.io/README.md

 * Drafts/versioning for products and themes, enabling incremental, anxiety-free editing
 * Restored native user interface, replacing Turbolinks with a modern mix of UIKit and SwiftUI
-* App-wide support for VoiceOver and Dynamic Type
+* VoiceOver and Dynamic Type supported throughout
 * Package-based architecture cleanly separates the app into maintainable libraries
 * All powered by GraphQL and Swift Combine